mariusz-schimke/GiGraph/README.md

 ### Arrowhead shapes

 An edge may have an arrowhead next to its head and/or tail node.
-By default, in a directed graph, an arrowhead appears only near the head node, but this behavior may be modified by setting the *Directions* property directly on an edge, or globally in global edge attributes.
-By setting this property you may choose whether the arrowhead appears next to the head node, next to the tail node, on both sides of the edge, or not at all.
+By default, in a directed graph, an arrowhead appears only near the head node, but this behavior may be modified by setting the *Directions* property on an edge or globally in the edge collection's attributes on the graph.
+By setting this property you can choose whether the arrowhead appears next to the head node, next to the tail node, on both sides of the edge, or not at all.

-The shape of the arrowhead may be [customized](http://www.graphviz.org/doc/info/arrows.html), and there are 42 possible combinations of shapes, based on the set of 11 basic shapes.
+The shape of the arrowhead may be [customized](http://www.graphviz.org/doc/info/arrows.html) and there are 42 possible combinations of shapes based on the set of 11 basic shapes.
 The combinations include:

 - a filled and an empty version of a shape,
-- side clipping, that leaves visible only the part to the left or to the right of an edge.
+- side clipping that leaves visible only the part to the left or to the right of an edge.

 What's more, the end of an edge may be composed of **multiple arrowheads**, each customized independently.